sciplot/sciplot/docs/website/faq.md

 converted to a gnuplot script, which is then executed to generate the desired figure.
 Note that gnuplot 4.2+ is needed for multiplots.

+## Something is not working for me.
+Is it a known issue?

+Some known issues are documented [here](known_issues.md).
+Also make sure you check already [closed issues](https://github.com/sciplot/sciplot/issues?q=is%3Aissue+is%3Aclosed) too.

 ## How do I report issues?

 If you found an issue with {{sciplot}}, please create a new